-In this case, everyone should be happy, but there are some small chitibusuri that users Windows must accept.
-So those who have an OS Windows Vista should know that if they choose to upgrade, the conditions will be:
+In this case, everyone should be happy, but there are some small chitibusuri that users Windows have to accept.
+Thus, those who own a Windows Vista OS should know that if they choose to upgrade, the conditions are as follows:

 If, for example, currently hold a Windows Vista Home Premium licensed, you can not upgrade the Windows 7 Professional or Ultimate.
 To make the "exchange" tags (Which implies functionality each version separately), you have to make a Normal installation the system.